Old Pension Scheme: Punjab

 On 18 November 2022, the state government of Punjab notified implementation of the OPS to the 1.75 lakh government employees who are presently being covered under the NPS.
 1.26 lakh employees are already covered in OPS and Rs 16,746 crore is accumulated in the pension funds of its manpower recruited after implementation of NPS in the state.
 Punjab requires additional budget of nearly Rs 18,000 crore for implementing OPS.

 Rajasthan

 On 1 April 2022, Chief Minister Ashok Gehlot restored OPS in Rajasthan.
 The State Government demanded return of the entire corpus of 39,000 crores accumulated till date in the NPS accounts of its employees who joined the workforce after enactment of PFRDA law.
 Gehlot has considered the option to escalate this matter to Supreme Court if funds are not returned and claimed the BJP lost the 2022 state elections to Congress including Himachal Pradesh "over the issue of OPS".

 Tamil Nadu

-Tamil Nadu has not implemented the NPS for its government employees and is not not in agreement with PFRDA.
+Tamil Nadu has not implemented the NPS for its government employees and is not in agreement with PFRDA.